By Judy Huch

 What does customer satisfaction look like in a private practice for audiology?
 It starts with finding the gifts of our employees and making sure they share the vision of the practice.
 The mission statement and core values should be more than a phrase in the company handbook.
 It should be lived every day in the offices they serve in and yes, all of us need to be reminded of what this mission is on a regular basis.

-Every employee will receive and give information in unique ways, some are very detailed oriented, and others just want to get to the punchline as quick as possible.
+Every employee will receive and give information in unique ways, some are very detailed oriented, and others just want to get to the punchline as quickly as possible.
 As owners and managers, we need to have a clear idea of where we are headed and what our goals are and then repeat these goals throughout the year.
 Also, find a way to say thank you to your employees or those you manage in their “love language” whether it is praise, gifts, or your time.
-It can be challenging to do this is you don’t speak the same language.
+It can be challenging to do this if you don’t speak the same language.

 After we have accomplished this, then we must keep our customers loyal.
 Horst Schultz reminds us that a loyal customer will spend more, willingly.
 Then it is essential to obtain new patients (customers) keep them loyal and be efficient about it.
 He never brings up his competition, ever.
 He drills down on how to keep people loyal, happy and they pay for having the feeling they are the most important person in the world in that moment.